-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: Xbox Series X/S, PS5, PC

 Borderlands 3 is a first-person shooter developed by Gearbox Software.
 It is the fourth entry in the main Borderlands series and follows four totally new Vault Hunters.
 Players must complete various quests and side missions in an effort to stop twins Troy and Tyreen Calypso from harnessing the power of alien Vaults.
-Along with the quests, the game involves defeating many enemies and picking up their fallen loot in order to progress in the story.
-Borderlands is an incredibly popular franchise, with Borderlands 3 being one of the best RPGs to play on the Xbox Series X/S.
+Along with the quests, the game involves defeating countless enemies and picking up their fallen loot in order to progress in the story.
+Borderlands is an incredibly popular franchise, with Borderlands 3 being one of the best RPGs to play on the Xbox Series X/S. While aspects of its story fall short of the glory that was Borderlands 2, this third entry features improved gunplay and graphics.

 #14 Disco Elysium: The Final Cut